siemens/gencmpclient/doc/cmpClient-cli.md

     Contents of sections named later may override contents of sections named before.
     In any case, as usual, the `[default]` section and finally the unnamed section (as far as present) can provide per-option fallback values.

+- **-verbosity** _level_

+    Level of verbosity for logging, error output, etc.
+    0 = EMERG, 1 = ALERT, 2 = CRIT, 3 = ERR, 4 = WARN, 5 = NOTE,
+    6 = INFO, 7 = DEBUG, 8 = TRACE.
+    Defaults to 6 = INFO.
+    The levels DEBUG and TRACE are most useful for certificate status check issues.

 ## Message transfer options